Marijn Kieft: 2025

 In February 2025, she won the pentathlon at the Dutch U20 Indoor Combined Events Championships.
-She won her first senior national title at the Dutch Indoor Athletics Championships in the pole vault in Appeldoorn that month, having made a successful clearance of 4.35 metres.
+She won her first senior national title at the Dutch Indoor Athletics Championships in the pole vault in Apeldoorn that month, having made a successful clearance of 4.35 metres.
 Later that year, she increased her personal best for the pole vault to 4.47 metres.

 She won her first outdoor senior national title at the Dutch Athletics Championships in Hengelo in August 2025, setting a new Dutch under-20 record of 4.51 metres to break the mark set earlier that year by Elise de Jong.
 Later that month, she won her first international championship medal in the pole vault at the 2025 European Athletics U20 Championships in Tampere, Finland, finishing in second place overall behind de Jong, with a successful clearance of 4.40 metres.